mattshoe/stratify/README.md

 away nearly all of the boilerplate of writing a KSP plugin, and integrates Kotlin coroutines into your KSP code to maximize the efficiency of your Symbol Processors.

+## Overview
+With **Stratify** all you need to do is set up a `Strategy` and a `Processor`, and **Stratify** will automate the rest of the boilerplate to select nodes efficiently.
+A `Strategy` defines which nodes to visit, and a `Processor` defines an operation to perform on each of those nodes.
+You can have any number of strategies, and each one can have any number of processors.
+This is an extremely powerful way to build your KSP plugin, because your code will be easy to understand, easy to change, and infinitely flexible.
+The **Stratify** framework will keep your code clean, keep your architecture scalable, simplify maintenance, and make experimentation as easy as swapping in a new processor.

 ## Features
 - **Efficiency**: Take advantage of built-in support for Coroutines to increase efficiency.
 - **Flexibility**: Define any number of `Processors` for a given annotation, and control the order in which they run.